chinjouli/mysite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm currently a first-year master student (MIIS) at the Language Technologies Institute, Carnegie Mellon University.
+I'm a first-year Master's student (MIIS) at the Language Technologies Institute, Carnegie Mellon University.
 My fascination with languages led me to the field of computer science, and my research interests revolve around how language technologies can facilitate human communication and understanding.

 {style="text-align: justify;"}